Tintin and the Golden Fleece

 Tintin and the Golden Fleece (in the original French, Tintin et le mystère de la toison d'or, meaning Tintin and the Mystery of the Golden Fleece) is a film first released in France on 6 December 1961.
 Featuring characters from The Adventures of Tintin comic book series written and drawn by the Belgian writer-artist Hergé, it was a live-action film with actors made-up to look like the characters and featured an original storyline not based on any of the books.

-The film is set in Turkey and Greece with the main characters of Tintin, Captain Haddock and Professor Calculus searching for treasure after inheriting a ship called the Golden Fleece.
+The film is set in Turkey and Greece with the main characters of Tintin, Captain Haddock and Professor Calculus searching for a treasure after inheriting a ship called the Golden Fleece.
 The film was followed by a less successful sequel, Tintin and the Blue Oranges.

 Plot

-Captain Haddock (Georges Wilson) learns that an old shipmate, Paparanic, has died and left him a ship, the Golden Fleece.
-Tintin (Jean-Pierre Talbot), Snowy and the Captain travel to Istanbul only to find it's an old cargo ship in a dilapidated state.
+Captain Haddock learns that an old shipmate, Paparanic, has died and left him a strange ship, the Golden Fleece.
+Tintin, Snowy and the Captain travel to Istanbul only to find it's an old cargo ship in a dilapidated state.
 On board, they meet the ship's cook Clodion, and Paparanic's pet parrot Romulus.
-A businessman named Anton Karabine (Demetrios Myrat) arrives and says he is an old friend of the Captain's shipmate.
-He offers them a "sentimental" Priceline for the ship.
+A businessman named Anton Karabine arrives and says he is an old friend of the Captain's shipmate.
+He offers them a "sentimental" price for the ship.
 And they give Captain Haddock fifteen days to think it over.

-While touring Istanbul, there are several attempts on their lives, and determined to find out what is going on Haddock decides to keep the ship.
-One of the clauses of Paparanic's will was that on accepting the ship, they also fulfill its current obligations so after hiring 3 crewmen - Angorapoulos, Attila and Yefima, they set off for Athens to deliver the cargo.
-During the journey Tintin catches Angorapoulos (Marcel Bozzuffi) searching through the papers Tintin found.
+While touring Istanbul, there are several attempts on their lives, and determined to find out what is going on, Haddock decides to keep the ship.
+One of the clauses of Paparanic's will was that on accepting the ship, they also fulfill its current obligations, so after hiring 3 crewmen – Angorapoulos, Attila and Yefima, they set off for Athens to deliver the cargo.
+During the journey Tintin catches Angorapoulos searching through the papers Tintin found.
 Tintin beats him up, and locks him in a room.
-But then later, they find that one of the lifeboats has gone, and Anorapoulos escaped.
+But then later, they find that one of the lifeboats has gone, and Angorapoulos escaped.

-In Athens, Tintin and Haddock go to the carpet seller Midas Papos (Darío Moreno), who turns out to be another of Paparanic's old shipmates.
+In Athens, Tintin and Haddock go to the carpet seller Midas Papos, who turns out to be another of Paparanic's old shipmates.
 Grief-stricken to learn of his friend's death, he is shot by a man through the window before he can relate any information.
 Caught holding the gun, Tintin and Haddock are arrested but released thanks to the arrival of the policemen Thomson and Thompson, and on Papos' word, who is alive and recovering in hospital.

 Tintin finds an old newspaper article showing that in their youth, Paparanic, Papos, Karabine, plus two strangers, were adventurers who were involved in a coup in the Latin American republic of Tetaragua, and formed a short-lived government.
 The article includes a photo of the five men.